punster94/punster94.github.io/_posts/2017-2-22-flatline.md

 Powerups randomly spawn out of enemy units and can be deflected into the heart to be picked up.
 Some heal, some slow down the game, and some give a short time of limitless wall-drawing.
 When the heart reaches a certain health level it can release a shockwave ability to destroy all enemies currently visible in the round.

-Below is a video of the final game.
-You can also find the code and assets we used in the game by following the link in the projects tab or clicking <a href="https://github.com/punster94/Flatline">here</a>.

-<div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://www.youtube.com/embed/e5VH0N9M0oc?ecver=2" style="position:absolute;width:100%;height:100%;left:0" width="640" height="360" frameborder="0" allowfullscreen></iframe></div>